krisjowen/yubaba/README.md

 ## Responsiveness

 Responsiveness has been tested with Google Chrome dev tools and emulating various device settings.
+This has ensured that all content remains accessible and easily viewable regardless of screen size.

 ## Lighthouse